 During the internship, you will work closely with your Internship Coordinator on various legislative and administrative tasks.
 Internship duties will include working with staff to research issues and process information, attending briefings on behalf of the office, assisting with administrative tasks, and other projects as they arise.
 Candidates must have strong oral communication skills and be comfortable in assisting constituents.
 A sound knowledge of Microsoft Office, as well as a basic understanding of the political process in Congress, is expected.

-The deadline to apply for a spring district office internship is December 6, 2019.
+The deadline to apply for a summer district office internship is April 17, 2020.

 Congressional Internship Application